bitrecycling/reactive-timesheets/readme.md

 - get report per client: gather all projects and their tasks and taskentries for a client
 - all reports shall be able to be restricted to a time (from / to)

-## how to run (locally for now)
+## how to run
-- install and start mongodb
++ install and start mongodb
-- clone the repo
++ clone the repo
++ set environment vars to point to your mongo installation:
+   + `export MONGODB_DATABASE=<database name you want to use>`
+   + `export MONGODB_HOST=<hostname or ip address of you mongodb>`
+   + `export MONGODB_HOST=<port mongodb listens to, default for mongo: 27017>`
 - build and run with `mvnw clean install spring-boot:run -DskipTests`
 - open browser and go to `http://hostname:8080` to access the webclient
 - open browser and go to `http://hostname:8080/swagger-ui` to access the swagger ui

+## run on aws
++ create 1 ec2 instance for mongodb (e.g. t2 micro with amazon linux)
++ install mongodb (e.g. using yum) on that instance
++ adapt mongodb config to listen to ip (change 127.0.0.1 to 0.0.0.0)
++ build reactive timesheets
++ create new java application with elastic beanstalk (this automatically creates another ec2 instance)
++ upload jar from target dir
++ adapt configuration and add "SERVER_PORT", value 5000
++ start application (takes a while)
++ wire ec2 instances: adapt mongodb instance security group to accept inbound traffic on mongodb port (usually 27017) from the security group or internal IP from the ec2 instance you installed reactive timesheets on

-## more information on installation, design, implementation
+## more information
-See the wiki for more details
+See the wiki for some more details

 ## comments
 Nothing's ever perfect.
 Feedback is welcome at @bitrecycling on twitter